-Trump again upends stimulus strategy, complaining Mnuchin hasn’t ‘come home with the bacon’
+Trump again upends stimulus strategy, complaining that Mnuchin hasn’t ‘come home with the bacon’

 “When I speak to Pelosi today, I’m going to tell her that we’re not going to let the testing issue stand in the way.
 That we’ll fundamentally agree with their testing language, subject to minor issues," Mnuchin said on CNBC.
 "This issue is being overblown.”

-It was not immediately clear, however, what was being agreed to.
-Mnuchin and Pelosi had yet to speak, and a Pelosi spokesman said they had not yet heard specifics from the Treasury secretary on what he was agreeing to.
+It was not immediately clear, however, what, if anything, was being agreed to.
+Mnuchin and Pelosi had yet to speak, and a Pelosi spokesman said they had not yet heard specifics from the Treasury secretary about what he was agreeing to.

 After a huge wave of layoffs in March and April, there has been a noticeable increase in the past few weeks as well following the expiration of a number of federal aid programs.
-The airline and travel industry has been particularly hard hit, while restaurants and other businesses continue to close around the country.
+The airline and travel industry has been particularly hard hit, while restaurants and other businesses continue to close nationwide.

-Congress passed roughly $3 trillion in emergency aid in March and April, but a number of those programs have run their course.
+Congress passed about $3 trillion in emergency aid in March and April, but a number of those programs have run their course.

-The White House and Democrats have agreed on several different measures to include in a new stimulus plan, including a desire to send another round of $1,200 stimulus checks, more small business aid, and help for the airline industry.
-They have also sought to extend emergency unemployment insurance, though there have been differences on how to structure such assistance.
+The White House and Democrats have agreed on several measures to include in a new stimulus plan, including a desire to send another round of $1,200 stimulus checks, more small business aid and help for the airline industry.
+They also have sought to extend emergency unemployment insurance, although there have been differences on how to structure such assistance.
 And a number of other issues remain unresolved, such as corporate liability protections Democrats oppose, money for cities and states, and child care.

+Defending his call for higher spending, Trump repeatedly asserted without evidence or explanation that China would pay for the nearly $2 trillion stimulus package.
+“I’d like to see more money -- because it comes back,” he said.
+“We’re going to take it from China.
+I’ll tell you right now: It’s coming out of China.”

+The president has repeatedly made false claims about foreign nations paying for domestic spending projects, for instance claiming that Mexico would fund construction of a wall along the southern U.S. border.

+Asked how he would get China to pay for the stimulus package, Trump asserted: “Well, there’s lots of ways.
+Okay?
+There’s a lot of ways.
+And I’ll figure all of them out.
+I already have them figured out.”

-The talks continued amid a rise in coronavirus cases across the U.S. and a downturn on Wall Street.
+The talks continued amid a rise in coronavirus cases across the United States and a downturn on Wall Street.

 More than 20 states hit new highs in their seven-day case average, while 40 states have seen week-to-week increases in infections.
 The Dow Jones industrial average fell sharply Thursday morning before recovering some of its losses.